-I had quite a few moments like this when I went out to the sheds on my day off to experience a day of sheep shearing.
-Because this concept was as foreign to me when I got out here to the bush as it is to many of you reading, I’ll start at the beginning!
+I had quite a few moments like this when I went out to the shearing sheds on my day off to experience a day of sheep shearing (apparently one of the most iconic activities in rural Australia!).
+Because this concept was as foreign to me when I got out here to the Australian bush/country as it is to many of you reading, I’ll start at the beginning!

 So nearly all the farms out here where I am in WA farm two things – sheep and grain.
 A single farm usually has at least a few thousand sheep, and around here they are mostly farmed for their wool (or meat).
 This means that once a year, all 2-3+ thousand sheep must be sheared of their thick coats, which are taken, sorted, and shipped all over the place for many different uses.